-The VIN pin is the most negative power supply input.
-All pins except the DISABLE pin are referenced to this input.
+This is the most negative power supply input.
+All pins except DISABLE, PG, and \overline{PG} are referenced to this input.

 POWER GOOD OUTPUT (ACTIVE HIGH) (PG)

 The PG pin is the active high power good output signal that is used to enable or disable a load.
 This signal goes active after a successful power-up sequence and stays active as long as the device is in normal operation and is not experiencing any faults.